onlycs/blog/content/The Making Of/Fluid Simulations.md

 ---
 title: Fluid Simulations Writeup
+tags:
+  - projects/fluidsim
 ---
-#projects/fluidsim

 I finished my Fluid Simulations project yesterday.
 The process took around 2 months for me[^1], and I want to document the process.
 Let's get started.
 ## Choosing a Library
 To start, I needed a graphics library in Rust.
 Unfortunately, most of them were, with all due respect for the developers, [unreasonably difficult for beginners](https://github.com/gfx-rs/wgpu), [had unnecessary and costly abstractions with shit compile times](https://github.com/bevyengine/bevy), or [didn't have a good ecosystem or support for `wasm32` or compute shaders](https://github.com/ggez/ggez)[^2].
 ### Game Engines are Cheating
 I knew this from the very beginning.
 You learn basically nothing[^3] from having [an overarching graphics and physics engine do all the heavy lifting for you](https://unity.com).
 I decided that the library that I ended up going with didn't count as a game engine, since [all it does is render](https://github.com/ggez/ggez?tab=readme-ov-file#features), which is just the amount of lift I needed to get this thing off the ground.
 ### The `wgpu` Attempt
 Lowkey, what the fuck was this.
-Like I start a project, pull up some documentation, and I need like a billion lines of code, not to mention [[The State of Shaders||writing shit in an entire other language]] just to get a fucking triangle on the screen.
+Like I start a project, pull up some documentation, and I need like a billion lines of code, not to mention [[The State of Shaders|writing shit in an entire other language]] just to get a fucking triangle on the screen.
 Why `wgpu`??
 This was not a beginner-friendly choice, and I learned that the hard way.
 It was probably for the better that I switched though, there was like a 0% chance I could have begun to do anything useful while dealing with the pain and suffering needed to just render a circle.
 ### `ggez` — A Rust library to create a Good Game Easily
 `ggez` was a breeze.
 It made getting started so simple, all I had to do was just create a circle `Mesh` and draw it to the screen.
 Unreasonably simple.